sebsto/xcodeinstall/README.md

 The session stays valid for several days, sometimes weeks before it expires.
 When the session expires, you have to authenticate again.
 Apple typically prompt you for a new authentication when connecting from a new IP address or location (switching between laptop and EC2 instance for example)

+> When using Secrets Manager for authentication, it is required to use it FROM THE SAME AWS REGION, for the `list` and `download` command.

 ## Demo

 ![Video Demo](img/xcodeinstall-demo.gif)